Bhageerathi Amma

 Bhageerathi Amma (1914 – 22 July 2021) was an Indian woman who lived in the Kollam district of Kerala.
 She came to national attention when she returned to education at the age of 105.
-She was honoured with the Nari Shakti Puraskar the highest civilian award for women by Govt of India from the President of India and prime ministerNarendra Modi singled her out for praise.
+She was honoured with the Nari Shakti Puraskar the highest civilian award for women by Govt of India from the President of India and prime minister Narendra Modi singled her out for praise.

 Life

-Bhageerathi Amma was born in 1914 in the British Raj and lived in Prakkulam in the Kollam district of Kerala.
+Bhageerathi Amma was born in 1914 in British India and lived in Prakkulam in the Kollam district of Kerala.
 Her mother died in childbirth and Amma took on caring for her younger siblings.
 After she married, her husband died in the 1930s and she was left to bring up her children alone.
 Amma was reported to have five or six children, 13 or 16 grandchildren and 12 great-grandchildren.
 She enjoyed watching cricket and soap operas on television.

 At the age of 105, Amma decided to continue her education and took examinations in Mathematics, the Malayalam language and Environmental Science.
 Because of her age, the Kerala Literacy Mission permitted her to take the exams at home over three days.
 She scored 205 out of 275 points and was acknowledged as the oldest person to take the equivalency exams.